IsaacNicholls1/MH-P1-IsaacN/README.md

 - The cards and images inside them were originally 2 across the page with 2 below.
 I found that while testing this was not condusive to a good UX as they seemed too large.
 - To fix this issue I made sure that the cards were smaller and all on one line of the page, meaning that the user could more easily see and navigate the page, and it was a calmer experience.

+### Poor Font for User

+- When deploying and testing the site I found that the font that was being used was not a good fit for the User.
+It was too clinical and i felt it needed a rounder and calmer font.
+To fix this i did some more research and found that a good fit was the Poppins font.

 ## During development and testing, these are the current bugs:

 ### Images not sizing correctly on Cards